jeffreycwitt/hn202/docs/class-12.md

 One interesting fact to reflect on, which illustrates the power of our response, is the common root for the word “stranger” in our Greco-Latin heritage.

 This Greek word, "hostes", is the root of both our words "hostile" and “hospitality” or "host."
-"Hostes" is a generic word for stranger, but in different contexts it can be used to signify both “guest” or “enemy”.
+"Hostes" is a generic word for stranger, but in different contexts it can be used to signify both "guest" or "enemy".

 So what does a healthy and unhealthy response look like?